shradiphylleia/OSM_UNA/README.md

 # OSM_UNA
-Analysis of Una, Himachal Pradesh using OpenStreetMap.
+Analysis of Silk Road Junction,Banglore using OpenStreetMap.
 Visualizing the region to find patterns, understand how the region is structured and planed out